2tle/2tle/README.md

-### I am just a highschool student developing back-end and native apps.
+### I am just a highschool student studying and developing back-end and native apps.
 ##### ~~And my real name is Hyunjun Yang, not Hyunju...~~
 ---